oscarmlage/oscarmlagecom/src/content/heros/hero1.md

 image: avatar2.jpg
 ---

 Welcome to my place.
-I love development - in general - techie world and try new things.
+I love development - in general - techie world and to try new things.
 Hope you enjoy the content here! ❤️ ☕